Gay Olympians Clap Back At Mike Pence: 'Eat Your Heart Out, Pence'

 The #OpeningCeremony is a wrap and the 2018 Winter Olympic Gaymes are officially under way!
 I feel incredibly honored to be here in Korea competing for the US and I'm so proud to be representing the LGBTQ community alongside this amazing guy!
 Eat your heart out, Pence. #TeamUSA #TeamUSGay ????????????️????

-Speaking to USA Today, Rippon said that he will not meet with Pence before his event, adding that will not go out of his way to meet someone who not only showed “that they aren’t a friend of a gay person” but think that they are “sick.”
+Speaking to USA Today, Rippon said that he will not meet with Pence before his event, adding that he will not go out of his way to meet someone who not only showed “that they aren’t a friend of a gay person” but think that they are “sick.”

 In response to Rippon’s statements, Pence’s press secretary Alyssa Farah said the vice president is proud to lead the U.S. delegation and that the accusation thrown at him by Rippon are “totally false” and baseless.